The Building Code Appeal process is a relatively quick way to receive a formal response to requests for:

 Cost to file an appeal

 - Separate appeals with associated fees must be submitted for each individual building.
-Contact the Appeal Board Secretary at (503) 823-6251 where there are multiple buildings with identical appeal items.
+Contact the Appeal Board Administrative Specialist at (503) 823-6251 where there are multiple buildings with identical appeal items.

 - Subsequent appeal packages are charged at the full rate when submitted at a later time.